Roach Vale Primary School's SEND Information Report

 If a pupil’s needs are more complex an assessment of educational, health and care needs may be undertaken by the local authority and an EHC Plan developed.
 Following the Code of Practice 2014 (section 7:2) an EHCP can be requested by a young person (over 16 or an advocate on their behalf), a child’s parent or a person who is acting on behalf of the school.
 Following this, The Code of Practice (section 7:1) states that the Local Authority must conduct an assessment and then prepare an EHCP when: SEN provision cannot be provided from within resources normally available to mainstream, early years providers and schools; it follows on from One Planning.
 EHC plans must be focused on the outcomes of each child and create a plan detailing how services will work together to support individual needs.
 These are then reviewed annually.
 An assessment will not always lead to the creation of an EHCP.

-At Roach Vale we employ a therapist and family support worker from ‘Emerging Butterflies’.
-This means we can provide Play Therapy to support children’s emotional needs and support families and parents with appropriate strategies to address parental concerns.
+At Roach Vale we have a pastoral Support Team which includes a school based ELSA (Emotional Literacy Support Assistant) and a play therapist/family support worker from ‘Emerging Butterflies’.
+This means we can provide emotional and mental wellbeing support that focusses on nurturing the individual needs of each child, as well as providing support for families and parents with appropriate strategies to address parental concerns.

 Partnership Ethos with the school